remfan1994/strawberry-creek-voices/anchors/anchor07.md

+Theme: Memory as moral reflection

+Voice Layer: Underflow

+Narrative Elements: Objects held in creek, echoes of human care and neglect

+Moral Note: Small, forgotten things carry moral weight; remembering is a form of ethical attention

 Anchor 7 – Objects the Creek Has Kept

 The creek remembers more than footsteps.
 It holds the weight of small, forgotten things, each carrying a trace of human care or neglect.
 A lost glove rests on a root, dampened but not ruined.
 A notebook, its pages curled from rain, floats at the surface, carrying the quiet thoughts of someone who once wrote without expecting a witness.